 Part of our greatest threat to humanity is failure, as a Christian, to allow God to manifest Himself through us, as light in the midst of darkness (sinfulness and ungodliness) of this world; not to keep silent but to promote the truths of God's Word!

-In Apostle Paul's last testament; just prior to his death, he reflected who his source of strength was, in saying: At my first answer no man stood with me, but all men forsook me: I pray God that it may not be laid to their charge.
+In Apostle Paul's last testament, just prior to his death, he reflected who his source of strength was: At my first answer (defense) no man stood with me, but all men forsook me: I pray God that it may not be laid to their charge.
 Notwithstanding (despite it all) the Lord stood with me, strengthened me; that by me the preaching might be fully known, and that the Gentiles might hear: and I was delivered out of the mouth of the lion.
 And the Lord shall deliver me from every evil work, and will preserve me unto his heavenly kingdom: to whom be glory forever and ever (2 Timothy 4:16-18).

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.